Cognigy/Documentation/docs/en/docs/live-agent/tools/odata-endpoint.md

     The OData endpoint is available on a different domain to your Cognigy User Interface domain.
 For example, [https://odata-liveagent-trial.cognigy.ai/v1.0/odata](https://odata-dev-live-agent.cognigy.ai/v1.0/odata).

 For example, on our trial server, the OData Endpoint URL for the Analytics Inputs Collection is `https://odata-liveagent-trial.cognigy.ai/v1.0/odata/Message?`.
-For On-Prem installations please replace the `odata-trial.cognigy.ai` domain name with the domain name configured for your local installation.
+For On-Premise installations, replace the `odata-trial.cognigy.ai` domain name with the domain name configured for your local installation.

 !!! note "Excel/Power BI"
     When using PowerBI or Excel, you might be asked to authenticate.
-Simply choose `anonymous authentication`. and pass the access token as a query parameter `&apikey=<access-token>`
+Simply choose `anonymous authentication` and pass the Live Agent access token as a query parameter `&apikey=<Live Agent access-token>`

 ## Endpoint Version

 <div class="divider"></div>

-## Version 1.0
+### Version 1.0
 The current version of the OData Endpoint is `v1.0`.
 This Endpoint version is available from LiveAgent Version 1.0.0 onwards.
 In this version, the following OData collections are available:

 - [Message](#message) (`/Message`)